David Belbin

 Belbin's fiction for adults reflects many of the same concerns as his work for teenagers, but without the limits dictated by Young Adult Fiction's place in Children's Literature.
 Witchcraft (Ambit magazine, 1989) is about ritual sexual abuse of children.
 Different Ways of Getting Drunk looks at a young woman's experiments with drugs and bisexuality.
 Vasectomy (Horizon magazine, 2008) shows a philandering Labour MP in the run up to the Iraq war.
 His first 'adult' novel, The Pretender (Five Leaves) was about literary forgery.
 He has also written an early guide to eBay and edited the Crime Express series of novellas which features work by both major and emerging crime writers.

 Belbin's work has been translated into more than twenty-five languages.
 He had one of the world's first author websites (since 2000) and was an early user of Twitter, joining in 2007.
 He has written several comics on social issues for UNICEF including 'Cry Me A River', about globalisation.
 His 2015 contribution to the Dawn of The Unread graphic stories series, 'Shelves', is about his friendship with the novelist Stanley Middleton and the Nottingham novel.

 In 2004, Belbin organised Turning Point, the UK's first national conference on Young Adult Fiction.
 It featured many significant Young Adult Fiction authors, including Kevin Brooks, Melvyn Burgess, Anne Cassidy, Keith Gray, Graham Marks, Nicola Morgan, Beverley Naidoo and Bali Rai.
 From 2012-19, he was a trustee of Nottingham Playhouse.
 For seven years, he chaired the company that successfully bid for Nottingham to become a Unesco City of Literature, the city receiving the award in December, 2015.

 In 2011, Belbin began publishing a series of Nottingham-based novels about crime and politics, Bone And Cane, which follows a New Labour MP, Sarah Bone, and her ex-lover, convicted cannabis producer, Nick Cane, from 1997 onwards.
 The second novel in the sequence, "What You Don't Know" appeared in 2012.
 The same year saw his novel "Student", which chronicles the undergraduate years of a young woman in Nottingham and has been described as belonging to the emerging New-adult fiction genre.
-The latest Bone and Cane novel, "The Great Deception" (Freight Books), appeared in 2015.
+The third Bone and Cane novel, "The Great Deception" (Freight Books), appeared in 2015.
 Some scenes in this novel predate the previous two, filling in the mysterious back story of Sarah's family, including her Labour minister grandfather and father, who died of AIDS.
 The presumed final book in the sequence, "Death in the Family" appeared in 2022.

 In 2016, Belbin was awarded a PhD by Published Works in Creative Writing and published 'Provenance', which collected short stories written between 1987 and 2015.
-His most recent book is a memoir, mainly set in the 1970s, 'Don't Mention the Night' that weaves Belbin's life story together with that of singer/songwriters Nick Drake and Kevin Coyne and Nottingham group, Gaffa.
+His 2022 memoir, 'Don't Mention the Night', mainly set in the 1970s, weaves Belbin's story together with those of singer/songwriters Nick Drake, Kevin Coyne and Nottingham group, Gaffa.

+In 2023, Belbin entered a civil partnership by special license with his partner of forty years, poet and educationalist, Sue Dymoke, four days before her death from cancer.